AadamAbrahams/covid_traffic_controller_demonstrator/README.rst

 Hardware and Software Prerequisites
 -----------------------------------
-The following list of hardware devices and software packages are required to execute the demonstrator:
+The following list of hardware devices and software packages are required to execute the demonstrator.
 Hardware devices:
     * Parallax 555-28027 PIR motion sensor
     * Omron D6T-1A-02 temperature sensor